remarkjs/remark-retext/readme.md

 This package is a [unified][] ([remark][]) plugin to support [retext][].

-**unified** is a project that transforms content with abstract syntax trees (ASTs).
-**remark** adds support for markdown to unified.
-**retext** adds support for natural language to unified.
-**mdast** is the markdown AST that remark uses.
-**nlcst** is the natural language AST that retext uses.
-This is a remark plugin that transforms mdast into nlcst to support retext.

 ## When should I use this?

 This project is useful if you want to check natural language in markdown.